 IMG_4898.jpg

 In all of my work, within and outside of the classroom, I have recognized a call to teaching.
-Because of my interdisciplinary academic training, I have taught undergraduate course in Religious Studies, Philosophy, Sociology, and Gender Studies.
-I have taught graduate level courses in Ethics and at the intersection of Sociology and Theology.
-Throughout all of my courses, I hold four core commitments.
-As a teacher-scholar, I am committed to:
+Because of my interdisciplinary academic training, I have taught courses in Religious Studies, Philosophy, Sociology, and Gender Studies.
+Regardless of the department in which I have taught, my courses have had a strong underpinning of sociological theory.
+Because of this I firmly root myself in my home base of Sociology with the added bonus of being able to do integrative work across disciplines.

 Scholarship that is participatory and relevant.